 You mention other equipment.
 Are props used?

 Answer: Not in hot yoga, but in other yoga brands, yes.
 B. K. S. Iyengar, the son-in-law of Krishnamacharya who was instrumental in bringing yoga to the West, felt that the use of props would allow all practitioners access to the benefits of postures (asanas) regardless of physical condition, age, or length of study.
 He saw that not everyone could practice the more gymnastic style of Hatha Yoga promoted by his teacher Sri T. Krishnamacharya, the father of modern asana yoga, which was taught to the boys and young men in the Mysore Palace compound, without aids.
-There’s no way that a 72-year old like myself is going to get into the contortions those boys could get into unless I started yoga when I was their age.
+There’s no way that a 74-year old like myself [going on 75] is going to get into the contortions those boys could get into unless I started yoga when I was their age.
 The following photo shows Krishnamacharya teaching yoga to the Mysore Palace boys in the early 1930s.

 In most studios today if you can’t reach the ground with your hands in a standing pose, for example in an extended triangle pose, you can use a block (as in this photo).
 Blocks and straps and even blankets and cushions can continue to be useful if skillfully used by the teacher.
 The props are not just for beginners.
 Even walls and chairs can be used as props.